aramidefemi/quietlystatedai-python-data-minner/README.md

 See `docs/04-usage.md` for how to set this up (it's easier than it sounds!).

+## Connect to Claude (MCP)

+Want to ask Claude questions about your trends?
+We've got an MCP server!

+**MCP (Model Context Protocol)** lets Claude access your QuietlyStated data.
+Ask Claude things like:
+- "What are the top trends this week?"
+- "Show me insights about TikTok Shop"
+- "What statistics changed significantly?"

+See `docs/07-mcp-integration.md` for setup instructions.
+It's easy - just add a few lines to your Claude Desktop config!

 ## Need Help?

 **📚 Full documentation is in the `docs/` folder!**